 For the Cake:

-- Preheat the oven to 350°F and line the bottom of a 8″ round cake pan with parchment paper.
+- Line the bottom of a 8″ round cake pan with parchment paper.
 Butter the sides.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar until light and fluffy, about 3-4 minutes.

-- Add the sour cream, vanilla and irish cream, then add the egg and egg white in one at a time, mixing in between additions.
+- Add the egg and egg white in one at a time, mixing in between additions.

 - Sift together the flour, cocoa powder, baking powder and salt in a separate bowl.

-- Pour the batter in the prepared cake pan and bake for 30-35 minutes, until a toothpick inserted in the center comes out clean.
+- Bake for 30-35 minutes, until a toothpick or cake tester inserted in the center comes out clean.

-- Let cool for 5 minutes before removing to a wire rack or a decorator’s turntable.
-Use a cake wire or large serrated knife to slice the top of the cake, leaving a flat surface.
+- Use a cake wire or large serrated knife to slice the top of the cake, leaving a flat surface.

 For the Mousse: